Ali A. Rizvi: Views

 He opined that "some parts of the Old Testament do sound a lot like the handbook of Islamic State, but by far most Christians and Jews don't take it seriously at all anymore, because they no longer regard their books as the literal, infallible word of God. ...
 This provides them a way out.
 However, by far most Muslims still do consider the Quran the literal, infallible word of Allah.
 In countries where the Pew Research Center surveyed this, more than 80% of Muslims believe this.
 This figure is the same in the United States, where Muslims are better educated and integrated into society than in Europe."

 The fact that many Muslims support execution for apostasy, but exempt their relatives and friends, is an example of what Rizvi calls "the cognitive split in many moderate Muslims' minds: on the one hand they wish to remain loyal to the ideology, but it's unclear to what degree they actually support it.
 They live in two worlds. ...
 When I ask some of my extended family members [whether apostates should be killed], they agree.
 But when I ask them whether I should be killed too, because after all, I'm an apostate myself, they say: 'No, not you; you are a nice guy.'"

 Rizvi has stated that right-wing populist politicians are correct in challenging "authoritarian, totalitarian ideas that are in the scriptures", although many other people including Muslims themselves have also done that throughout the ages.
 On the other hand, Rizvi opposes special Muslim profiling, demonisation of Muslims and a ban on Muslim immigration to the West, because that unfairly discriminates and excludes people, including vocal ex-Muslim critics of Islam.
 He laments the fact that both the regressive left and the far-right make no "distinction between Islam – the ideology; and Muslims – the people."
 He argued that radical groups such as the Muslim Brotherhood and Hamas popularised the term 'Islamophobia' on purpose, to equate bigotry against Muslims with 'completely legitimate criticism of Islam' as a religion, in order to silence the latter.

 Islamic terrorism itself is utterly unable to defeat the West, Rizvi argues, but if Western governments take away the Enlightened values and civil liberties to appease paranoid citizens' sense of security, "that's how they [the terrorists] will win."

 Personal life

-Rizvi was married to feminist and secular activist Alishba Zarmeen and lives in Toronto.
-He plays guitar in the rock band Dead Shyre with his brother Zameer Rizvi.
-He describes himself: "I'm a liberal myself, and I vote liberal."
+Rizvi plays guitar in the rock band Dead Shyre with his brother Zameer Rizvi.

 Rizvi has said that he and his ex-wife would regularly receive death threats from Muslim fundamentalists, neo-Nazis, and members of the far-right, mostly from people outside Canada.